The ultimate Acoustic tone in the ultimate package?

-Since then, AER has grown and produced several cheaper versions of their flagship.
+Since then, AER has grown and produced several cheaper versions of its flagship.
 They also offer PA systems, bass amps, and even pickup systems.

 AER’s flagship is according to themselves and the awards it has won the best acoustic amp money can buy, how much money you ask? $3k.